Best 7 carbon accounting software for logistics (2026)

 We’ve now walked through 7 options for calculating carbon emissions for logistics and transport companies, so which is the right option for you?
 Choosing the best carbon accounting software can feel overwhelming with so many options available, so here are some factors to keep in mind when evaluating each option.

-- Compliance with industry standards: confirm that that software uses calculation methodologies that align with industry standards, including the GLEC Framework, ISO 14083, and GLEC Framework.
+• Compliance with industry standards: confirm that that software uses calculation methodologies that align with industry standards, including the GLEC Framework, and ISO 14083.

 By considering each of these factors, you’ll be better equipped to select the best carbon accounting software for your needs.